MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 SSH is about identity verification - proving who you are when starting a shell tunnel that needs to be secure.

+Note that this page assumes you followed the [install](install.md) page to get SSH service running and the CLI commands available.

 ## About keys